Recycled RPET FACTS

 - Keep plastic bags out of your recycling bin (and return used grocery bags to the retailer).

+QUANTITY.
 Consumer access to—and participation in—convenient recycling programs determines the supply of rPET.
 If more people recycle, then the availability of rPET will increase as well.
 There are, however, other factors at play.
 For example, the current U.S. recycling infrastructure and state policies governing recycling influence the amount of PET that is available to facilities to help them produce rPET.

 IBWA has approved an innovative framework for a Material Recovery Program that can serve as the blueprint for local communities to increase recycling through the support and participation of all stakeholders.
 This program will assist in developing new, comprehensive solutions to help manage solid waste in communities throughout in the United States by having all consumer product companies work together with state and local governments to improve recycling and waste collection efforts.